 COMISSION

-The UFV Theater Group “Ay de mí… Triste!” is a student society open to all members of the university community.
-The group is comprised of an average of 50 students from all degree programs at the Universidad Francisco de Vitoria.
+The UFV Theater Group “Ay de mí… Triste!” is a student society open to the entire university community.
+It is formed by students from all degrees of the Universidad Francisco de Vitoria.

-Titles such as La vida es sueño, Don Juan Tenorio, El castigo sin venganza or Calígula are part of the history of this group, which has staged comedies, dramas, children’s plays, classics and contemporary plays.
+Titles such as La vida es sueño, Don Juan Tenorio, El castigo sin venganza, Calígula, La dama del alba and Pigmalión are part of the history of this group, which has staged comedies, dramas, children’s plays, classics and contemporary plays.

-Theatrical training is carried out in conjunction with activities such as cultural outings, participation in competitions at other universities and the organization of University Theater Week
+The theatrical training is carried out together with cultural activities, participation in amateur theater contests, theater outings and the organization of the University Theater Week.

 COSTUMES AND MAKE-UP